myQLM/myqlm-fermion/README.md

 > Note : See `spin_fermion_transforms.ipynb` in `myqlm-fermion/doc/notebooks/` for more informations on this new `Hamiltonian` class.

 *   The `ElectronicStructureHamiltonian` inherits from the `Hamiltonian` class.
 The above methods are also valid for `ElectronicStructureHamiltonian`.
-Additionally, `ElectronicStructureHamiltonian` now contains an `.eigenenergies()` method and an `.exponential()` method, see `qat.fermion.hamiltonians.ElectronicStructureHamiltonian` docstring.
 *   Many improvements have been made to the UCC submodule.
 *   New classes specific to atomic and molecular studies have been added:
     *   the class `MolecularHamiltonian` has been added.
 It allows for easier basis changes and active space selection.